malteriesch/test-db-acle/docs/Customizing.md

 The TestDbAcle class is used as a simple facade that provides access to common functionality and all the components involved.
 It is configured in AbstractTestCase::createDatabaseTestHelper and can be customised there.

-It is possible to override AbstractTestCase::createDatabaseTestHelper and provide to the TestDbAcle::create factory methods as a second arument a service locator configuration.
+It is possible to override AbstractTestCase::createDatabaseTestHelper and to provide to the TestDbAcle::create factory method as a second arument a service locator configuration to override the defaults.
-(NB: This service locator is a very simplified version of one inspired by the Zend Framework 2.)
+As an optional third parameter a Configuration class can be specified additionally (\FactoriesInterfaceTestDbAcle\Config\FactoriesInterface) where all the default core factories are taken from.
+See \TestDbAcle\Config\DefaultFactories for an example.

-The custom configuration is merged with the one provided as the second argument so it is easy to selectively override any part without affecting others.
+The custom configuration (2nd argument) is merged with the default configuration so it is relatively easy to selectively exchange any part without affecting others.

-The values of the configuration array can either be a string, in which case the class just gets instantiated, or a simple factory that gets the service locator as only argument.
+The values of the configuration array can either be a string, in which case the class just gets instantiated, or a simple factory that gets the service locator as the only argument.

-The default configuration is as follows, this can be used as an example for the service locator usage:
+An example configuration is as follows:

 ```php
     array(